-RESTAURAN' Т Time Activity Expectation Reason 12.15pm 12.45pm 1.15pm Lining up Queue within lines for the restaurant, in pairs.
-Queue on the tarmac by 'Snack Shack.'
+Time Activity Expectation - Students should Reason why Start of each lunch 12.15pm 12.45pm 1.15pm Lining up Queue in pairs, within the lines outside C block for the restaurant.
+Queue under the canopy outside for the Sports Café.
+Queue beside the ramp for F-Block.
+ALWAYS join the queue at the end, without pushing in.
 To be ready to purchase food.
 To ensure fair queuing.
 To avoid injuries.
 To show respect, being Rushey SMART.
-Queue under the canopy outside Sports Café.
-Que beside the ramp for F-Block.
-ALWAYS join the queue at the endno pushing in.
 To prevent bullying.
-A COURT OF THE PARTY OF THE PAR Enter the restaurant/Sports Café/Pasta Shack Queue with tray and cutlery Speak politely to staff Use your ID card to pay for food To show respect, being Rushey SMART.
+Entering the restaurant/ Sports Café / Pasta Shack / F Block Canteen Queue with tray and cutlery.
+Speak politely to staff.
+Use ID card to pay for food.
+Not swap cards or buy food for others.
+To show respect, being Rushey SMART.
 To prevent others bullying you by using your card.
-By using tray, minimise spills Use your own card for your food; do not swap cards or buy food for other students and keep tables clear of food.
+Using a tray minimises spills and keeps tables clear of food.
 To allow students who have already purchased food to eat.
-Eating your meal Find a place, remove your coat, place bag on the floor and enjoy your meal.
-Talk politely and demonstrate good manners at all times.
-Ensures seating is available for all students.
-Enjoy the time to speak directly to your friends not to be on your phone.
+Eating your meal (indoors) Find a suitable place to sit and eat.
+Remove outdoor coats and jackets.
+Place bags under the table.
+Talk politely and always demonstrate Rushey SMART.
+To ensure seating is available for all students.
 To show respect and build good habits for the future.
-End of meal Leave immediately after finishing your meal and vacate the restaurant for the next sitting.
-Take your rubbish and tray to the trollies.
+End of meal Leave immediately after finishing eating, vacating the space for other students.
+Clear ALL rubbish in the bin and take trays to the trolleys.
+Leave the tables clean and tidy ready for the next person.
+Always demonstrate Rushey SMART.
 To allow others to have a seat and enjoy their lunch too.
 Ensure there is enough seating for the next sitting.
-PLATCON POSTA CLUS AUT Leave your tables clean and tidy ready for the next person by collecting your belongings and clearing your rubbish.
 To show respect, being Rushey SMART.
-To maintain a clean. environment for other diners.
-Eating food outside Don't move food from the designated areas.
-All food to be eaten under canopy outside the dining room and at the pasta shack and not taken to any other area in the school.
-Sit down when eating.
-So that you eat properly.
-So the area is more orderly and calm and it is enjoyable to be there!
-So that litter is reduced and appropriate food hygiene is maintained.
+To maintain a clean environment for others.
+Eating food outside Not leave the designated areas with food.
+Eat all purchased food under canopies.
+Be seated whilst eating.
+To ensure you eat properly.
+To keep areas orderly, calm and enjoyable.
+To reduce litter and ensure appropriate food hygiene is maintained.
+Enjoy playing appropriately outside.
+Treat all staff with respect, always demonstrating Rushey SMART.
+Involve others who may be alone or new to the school.
+Always follow the no touch policy.
+To create a safe and happy environment for all.